Tax credits & benefits

 - a young person aged 16 or 17 who has left full-time non-advanced education or training but who doesn't have a job or a training place and has registered with the Careers Service or Connexions Service, is not claiming income support, incapacity benefit, employment support allowance or tax credits in his or her own right and is not in full-time work of 24 hours or more a week.

 Child tax credits: How much will you get?

 Tax credits are made up of a number of different 'elements' or payments.
 You may be eligible for just one element or for a few different elements, depending on your family circumstances.

-When you put in your tax credits claim, the tax credit office will first work out the maximum amount of tax credits you are eligible for based on your family circumstances and then whether any amount of your tax credits award needs to be reduced because of your income.
-The higher your income, the less tax credits you are likely to get.
+When you put in your tax credits claim, the tax credit office will first work out the maximum amount of tax credits you are eligible for, based on your family circumstances, and then whether any amount of your tax credits award needs to be reduced because of your income.
+The higher your income, the fewer tax credits you are likely to get.